zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

     ```
     zowe-install.sh -I
     ```

-    **Note:** If you leave off the `-I` parameter, the `zowe-install.sh` script will create and also configure the Zowe runtime directory using the `rootDir:` value.
-If you choose to do this, make sure that you have reviewed [Configuring the Zowe runtime directory](configure-zowe-runtime.md#configuring-the-zowe-runtime-directory).
-If you run `zowe-install.sh` without the `-I` parameter the file `zowe-install.yaml` containing parameter values used to drive the configuration will be in the same `/install` directory as location of `zowe-install.sh`.
-If you use the `-I` option and configure post install which is the recommended approach the `zowe-install.yaml` file will be in the `scripts/config` directory of the `rootDir:`.

-    During execution of `zowe-install.sh`, you might receive the following error that the file cannot be executed:

-    ```
-    zowe-install.sh: cannot execute
-    ```

-    The error occurs when the install script does not have execute permission.
-To add execute permission, issue the following command:

-    ```
-    chmod u+x zowe-install.sh
-    ```

    Each time the install script runs, it creates a log file that contains more information.
 This file is stored in the `/log` directory and is created with a date and time stamp name, for example `/log/2019-02-05-18-08-35.log`.
 This file is copied across into the runtime folder into which Zowe is installed, and contains useful information to help diagnose problems that may occur during an install.

-2. (Optional) Check prerequisites.

-    Before you continue with the configuration of the Zowe runtime, you can check the install condition of the required prerequisites for Zowe.
-To do this, issue the following command with the current directory being the `/install` directory.

-    ```
-    zowe-check-prereqs.sh
-    ```

-    The script writes messages to your terminal window.
-The results are marked `OK`, `Info`, `Warning` or `Error`.
-Correct any reported errors and rerun the command to ensure that no errors exist before you run the `zowe-install.sh` script to install the Zowe runtime.
-The `zowe-check-prereqs.sh` script does not change any settings.
-You can run it as often as required before you configure the Zowe runtime directory.

-3. Configure the Zowe runtime.

-   The Zowe runtime is made up of two portions.
-A USS directory that and an associated PROCLIB ZWESVSTC.
-The runtime directory will have been created during install at the location `install:rootDir` parameter from the `zowe-install.yaml`.
-The PROCLIB ZWESVSTC will have been placed in a PDS member `SZWESAMP` as specified in `install:datasetPrefix` from `zowe-install.yaml`.

 Follow the instructions in [Configuring the Zowe runtime directory](configure-zowe-runtime.md) to configure the USS runtime directory and to enable the JCL member ZWESVSTC to run as a started task.